react-declarative/react-declarative/docs/auto/interfaces/IOnePublicProps.md

 Represents the onInvalid callback function, an optional property of the IOneProps interface.
 This function is executed when the invalidity condition is met.
-Represents the onInvalid callback function, an optional property of the IOneProps interface.
-This function is executed when the invalidity condition is met.

 ### onLoadStart